sebastian-zieba/PACMAN/joss/paper.md

 For the barycentric correction, `PACMAN` accesses the [API to JPL's Horizons system](https://ssd-api.jpl.nasa.gov/obsolete/horizons_batch_cgi.html).

-If the user decides to use a stellar spectrum for the wavelength calibration, `PACMAN` will download the needed fits file from the [REFERENCE-ATLASES HLSP](https://archive.stsci.edu/hlsps/reference-atlases/cdbs/grid/) hosted on the MAST archive.[@STScI2013]
+If the user decides to use a stellar spectrum for the wavelength calibration, `PACMAN` will download the needed fits file from the [REFERENCE-ATLASES HLSP](https://archive.stsci.edu/hlsps/reference-atlases/cdbs/grid/) hosted on the MAST archive [@STScI2013].

 # Documentation